 Thank you to every fellow South African who is working towards restoration, resilience and growth.

-DIRECTOR, URBAN PLANNER & COMMUNITY DEVELOPMENT SPECIALIST
+EXECUTIVE DIRECTOR, BOARD MEMBER, URBAN PLANNER AND DEVELOPMENT SPECIALIST

-Over the past twenty-five years, Johan has worked across the municipal, private and local community development sectors where he has been involved in projects on local, provincial and national levels.
+Over the past twenty-nine years, Johan has worked across the municipal, private and local community development sectors where he has been involved in projects on local, provincial and national levels.
 His experience spans the development of socio-economic investment plans, land use and spatial planning, spatial economics, community-based planning and sustainable development.
 In 2001, Johan was appointed to the position of Assistant Director responsible for the formulation and implementation of the City of Johannesburg’s Metropolitan Spatial Development Framework and Capital Investment Framework.
 In 2005, he co-founded Akanya Development Solutions, a town planning and municipal management consultancy and in 2013, Johan and other members of the Akanya team established Ranyaka Community Transformation.
 In 2017, Johan was also contracted by the United Nations Habitat Unit’s Global Future Cities Programme to serve as a Local City Specialist for the City of Cape Town.
 Johan holds a degree in town and urban planning.